Client: Los Angeles County Metropolitan Transportation Authority (LACMTA)

 Location: Los Angeles, CA

-Anil Verma Associates, Inc. (AVA) is the Designer of Record for the five replacement escalators – responsible for the architectural, mechanical, electrical, plumbing, and structural design.
-AVA is responsible for submittal review and all design services during construction.
+AVA is the Designer of Record for the five replacement escalators responsible for the architectural, mechanical, electrical, plumbing and structural design.
+AVA is responsible for submittal review and all design services during Construction.

-This is a Design-Build contract that is currently in construction, is operational at two of the Pershing Square Station entrances, and is scheduled to be completed in March 2017.
-The project was conceived to address the poor performance, availability and high maintenance requirements of the existing outdoor escalators at this busy station and to install American Public Transportation Association (APTA) compliant transit escalator that requires an additional flat step – three in total at the top and bottom of each escalator.
+This is a Design-Build contract that is currently in construction, is operational at two of the Pershing Square station entrances, and is scheduled to be completed in March 2017.
+The project was conceived to address the poor performance, availability and high maintenance requirements of the existing outdoor escalators at this busy station and to install APTA compliant transit escalator that require an additional flat step – three in total at the top and bottom of each escalator.